-CONTENTS

-We've put together this booklet for anyone about to Key questions

-have a stem cell or bone marrow transplant.
-It will What is protective isolation

-help you prepare for your stay in one of your hospital or transplant centre's protective isolation units.
-Preparing for isolation
+We've put together this booklet for anyone about to have a stem cell or bone marrow transplant.
+It will help you prepare for your stay in one of the protective isolation units in your hospital or transplant centre.
 This information aims to give you a better idea of what to expect, and help you come to terms with your current situation.
-During isolation

-Keeping in touch with love

-Young patients and protec

-It's been written with guidance and advice from our Protective isolation and ve

-It's been written with guidance and advice from our remarkable patients who have been where you are now, as well as specialist healthcare professionals.
+It's been written with guidance and advice from our remarkable patients who've been where you are now, as well as specialist healthcare professionals.
 If you need to ask us any questions, or you would like some more advice, please get in touch with the Anthony Nolan Patient Services team at patientinfo@anthonynolan.org or on 0303 303 0303.

+Contents

-Rey questions 0
+Key questions (

-What is protective isolation?
-8
+What is protective isolation? (

 Preparing for isolation 10

-During isolation 13
+During isolation 1.

-Keeping in touch with loved ones 16
+Keeping in touch with loved ones 17

-Young patients and protective isolation 19
+Young patients and protective isolation 20

 Protective isolation and your emotions 22

-Anthony Nolan contact details 26
+Anthony Nolan contact details 20

-Other useful contacts 27
+Other useful contacts 2

-6

-KEY QUESTIONS

-WHY DO I NEED PROTECTIVE ISOLATION?
+Key questions

+Why do I need protective isolation?

 When you receive your new stem cells from your donor, it can take a little while for your new immune system to develop.
-During this time you will be at risk of catching an infection, so precautions need to be taken to avoid this.
-HOW LONG WILL I BE IN ISOLATION FOR?
+During this time, you'll be at risk of catching an infection, so precautions need to be taken to avoid this.
+How long will I be in isolation for?

 It can vary from person to person, but most people will stay in isolation for at least a couple of weeks.
-You may need to stay for longer depending on your situation and how long it takes for your blood cell counts to increase.
-Your consultant or registrar will check your cell counts daily to make sure everything's OK.
-CAN I HAVE ANY VISITORS?
+You may need to stay for longer.
+This depends on your situation and how long it takes for your blood cell counts to increase.
+The doctors and nurses will check your blood counts daily to make sure everything's OK.
+Can I have any visitors?

 Your hospital or transplant centre will probably allow a few named visitors to come and see you.
 They may have to wear protective equipment, such as a gown and gloves, and take certain precautions to reduce the risk of infection spreading.
-Children will be able to visit your ward but probably won't be allowed into your room - see p17.
-WHAT AM I ALLOWED TO DO?
+Children may be able to visit, but check with your ward about their specific policy - see page 17.
+What am I allowed to do?

-Initially you will have to stay in your room at all times, so it's a good idea to take lots of activities with you to keep you busy - we have made some suggestions on p10.
-After your transplant there may be times when you don't have much energy or you find concentrating difficult, so make sure there's something to do that isn't too demanding.
-WHEN CAN I START TO LEAVE MY ROOM?
+Initially you'll have to stay in your room all the time.
+So, it's a good idea to take lots of activities with you to keep you busy - we've made some suggestions on page 13.
+After your transplant there may be times when you don't have much energy or you find concentrating difficult, so make sure there's something to do that doesn't need you to make a lot of mental or physical effort.
+When can I start to leave my room?

-Once your blood cell counts start to increase you will be allowed to venture out of your room, and possibly outside, for a short time.
-Some hospitals may also allow you out of your room for short periods at quiet times.
-The decision will be made by your medical team, so check your progress with them regularly.
-REMEMBER: Every isolation unit has its own set of rules and procedures, so check with your medical team about what you can and cannot do.
-WHAT IS PROTECTIVE ISOLATION?
+Once your blood cell counts start to increase you'll be allowed to venture out of your room, and possibly outside, for a short time.
+Some hospitals may allow you to leave your room while your blood counts are low or recovering, at quieter times, when fewer people are around.
+Your medical team will make the decision, so ask them about your progress regularly.
+REMEMBER: every isolation unit has its own set of rules and procedures.
+Check with your medical team or ward about what you can and cannot do.